 Avi Iyer – Langley, Virginia, USA

-Avi is part of our student leader team, attracting new student leaders to run SHIC in their schools.
+Avi is part of our student leader team, attracting new student leaders to run SHIC in their schools, as well as keeping our website up to date.

 Christina Rosinack – New Jersey, USA